OpenCQRS/OpenCQRS/README.md

 - Command sequence
 - Message bus integration with Azure Service Bus/RabbitMQ
 - Automatic command validation with FluentValidation
+- More extensions for domain events and event entities in the Entity Framework Core store provider
+- Get domain events and event entities as IAsyncEnumerable in the Entity Framework Core store provider
+- Custom table names for EntityFrameworkCore store provider

 ## Full Documentation